 You may have your heart set on skiing in the same country where you live.
 And why not, it is convenient, and you don’t have to worry about customs and visas and the like.

 In these troubled times ensure that you can get your money back should travel restrictions suddenly come into force.
-Again, see book with confidence at Esquiades.com as you don’t want to lose your cash which may happen in today’s climate.
+You don’t want to lose your money which may happen in today’s climate.